How is heartburn treated?

 Serious side effects can occur with an overdose or overuse of antacids.

-How do acid blockers work?
+How do acid blockers work to treat heartburn?

 Products like Pepcid AC® are called histamine H2 blockers, or acid blockers.
 Acid blockers reduce the production of stomach acid.
 They relieve heartburn, acid indigestion, and sour stomach.
 Take these drugs according to the directions on the package, or as your doctor tells you.
 Acid blockers you can buy without a prescription include: